 Lest you think this is the only problem we have, let me quote you another Chofetz Chaim.
 Listen carefully because this has to apply to every single Jew who learns Torah, particularly those yeshiva students who sit and learn Torah all day long and those who learn Daf Yomi.

-The Chofetz Chaim says that, soomebody who is always open to speak loshon ha’ra and doesn’t heed warnings to be careful, even if that person learns the entire shishas sidrei Mishna, all 4,000 mishnayos of the six orders of the Mishna and the entire Shas: 2711 blat--pages many times, when he goes to heaven, he will not find even one word of Gemara that should protect him.
+The Chofetz Chaim says that somebody who is always open to speak loshon ha’ra and doesn’t heed warnings to be careful, even if that person learns, the entire shishas sidrei Mishna, all 4,000 mishnayos of the six orders of the Mishna and the entire Shas: 2711 blat—pages, many times, when he goes to heaven, he will not find even one word of Gemara that should protect him.
 Every piece of Torah he learned will be contaminated and it is repugnant to look at it.

 “What do I want?” he reacts incredulously.
 “I’m here to collect for all the Torah I learned.”

 “I learned thousands of hours and pages of Gemara.”